Rei-SwitchBot/faq/en-us/Others.md

 in the same order.

-5．

-With the settings in steps 3 and 4, you will receive notifications on your smartphone when SwitchBot Outdoor Spotlight Cam is removed.
+5．With the settings in steps 3 and 4, you will receive notifications on your smartphone when SwitchBot Outdoor Spotlight Cam is removed.

-6． If you have any questions, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.

 ---